 Replace paper towels, plastic wrap, and more with these reusable products for the kitchen that are better for the environment (and save you money!).

-I like having a straw in my drink because I tend to take in more water when I use them.
+Instead of plastic straws: I like having a straw in my drink because I tend to drink more water when I use them.
 But throwing away all those plastic straws?
 No way.
-I’m a long-time user of the U-Konserve Stainless Steel Straws (be sure to get a straw brush for cleaning!).
-Recently, the folks at Aardvark sent me a sample of these Paper Straws that are biodegradable and compostable (they decompose in just 30-60 days).
+I’m a long-time user of the U-Konserve Stainless Steel Straws (they come with the must-have straw brush for cleaning!).
+Recently, the folks at Aardvark sent me a sample of fun paper straws that are biodegradable and compostable (they decompose in just 30-60 days).
 They come in lots of colors and designs and would be really cute for a party or event.

-Last summer I bought a set of Zipsicle ice pop pouches to create freezer pops, and my kids loved them.
+Instead of store-bought freezer pops: Last summer I bought a set of Zipsicle ice pop pouches to create freezer pops, and my kids loved them.
 Though the pouches can be reused, they are thin and seem more like a one-time-use product.
 But when I spotted these Russbe Reuse-a-Pop reusable popsicle bags at the Housewares Show, I knew I had to try them.
 They sent me a sample, and I’ve used them multiple times.
 They’re well made, thick and sturdy, easy to clean, and hold just enough for a refreshing ice pop.
 (They have a zip-top that my kids find a little tricky to use, but opening the ice pops for your kids is a small price to pay for a pouch you can use again and again!)
-I’ve also been using their reusable sandwich bags, which they sent me as well.
-They come in really cute designs and are simple to open and close.
+These are no longer available but here is another reusable ice pop pouch.

 This page contains Amazon Affiliate links.
 If you purchase a product through these links, your cost will be the same but I will receive a small commission to help with operating costs of this blog.
 Thanks for your support.